Zymbos Intelligence — Issue 001

 When governments weaponise AI governance as geopolitical leverage, every enterprise AI strategy needs a contingency plan.
 This week proved it.

-Product & Capability
+02 | Product & Capability | Global

 OpenAI's latest release enables AI agents to autonomously operate software, complete real workflows, and process vast document sets without human hand-holding.
 This isn't an incremental update — it marks the transition from conversational AI to executable agents capable of doing actual work.